Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaHeaders/README.md

 Comprehensive logger header for any logging needs - sends stdout and stderr messages to your console.

+Provides:
+  - detailed logger - time, date, log type, origin tag
-- Simple logger - just a fwrite to the console with a single string parameter
+  - simple logger - just a fwrite to the console with a single string parameter
-- Log types - info (no log type stamp), debug (skipped in release), success, warning, error
+  - log types - info (no log type stamp), debug (skipped in release), success, warning, error
-- Time stamp, date stamp accurate to system clock
+  - time stamp, date stamp accurate to system clock
-- LogHook - user-defined function that allows emitting logs to another target like the crash log storage in kalawindow
+  - logHook - user-defined function that allows emitting logs to another target like the crash log storage in kalawindow

 ## Full and basic Print function differences